We offer group strings classes from beginner to advanced, orchestra ensembles, and music production.

 PLEASE PLEASE PLEASE do not purchase the cheap instrument outfits found at fairs and bazaars, major retail stores and online (i.e. violins/violas for $30-$100 or cellos under $300).
 There are too many brand names to list.
 Most are not playable due to poor quality and improper setup, you will spend more than what you bought it for to have someone make it playable, and these instruments have zero trade-in or resale value.
 In addition, your child may acquire poor playing habits trying to avoid bad sounds that are the fault of the instrument.

 Our program is open to children beginning in third grade.
 Traditional orchestra programs often start in fourth grade.
 Many children have acquired skills by third grade that they need to succeed in orchestra class, but some children acquire them later, even into fourth or fifth grade.
 Many fine musicians didn’t start until sixth or seventh grade.
 Here are some characteristics of children who are “ready” for orchestra:

 Obviously, that would be the mythical perfect child, and we understand that kids are kids.
 However, if a child is still just developing several of the “ready” characteristics, we recommend waiting a year and reassessing.
-If a child is having trouble with managing behavior and following directions, we may ask the parent to attend class.
+If a child is having difficulty consistently managing behavior and following directions, we may ask the parent to attend class.